readyready15728/misc/awakemud-notes.md

 * Shakey the Toad in one of the squalid back rooms of Pharaoh's Nightclub in East Tacoma offers work (for less experienced runners).
 * Marty Jameson of Jameson's Garage in West Tacoma practices ground vehicle repair skills.
-Additionally the garage itself sells various vehicle parts.
+Additionally the garage itself sells various vehicle parts, vehicle workshops and vehicle toolkits.
 * The dark alley in between Jameson's Garage and Scalpel's Chop Shop (sells and installs cyberware) in West Tacoma has some interesting secrets including a medical supplies store (inserting the word "sells" so I can find this entry